Pittsburgh-NEH-Institute/Institute-Materials-2017/alexandria/data_and_processing_model_specification.md

 A text graph representing all the data contained in a LMNL document consists of both a directed acyclic graph (DAG) and a hypergraph (HG).
 The DAG contains all the range nodes, the annotation nodes, all the edges between them, and all the text nodes and the edges between them.
-The HG contains all the hyperedges between the text nodes and annotation nodes representing the many to many relation between them.
+The HG contains all the hyperedges between the text nodes and the range nodes representing the many to many relation between them.
-I.e. a text node has zero or more annotations on it, while an annotation can have zero or more text nodes associated with it.
+I.e. a text node has zero or more ranges on it, while a range can have zero or more text nodes associated with it.
+A range can be annotated.
 An annotation can itself be annotated.

 Definitions